|All CWD Mandatory Sampling is Cancelled for 2020 Due to COVID-19All CWD Mandatory Sampling is Cancelled for 2020 Due to COVID-19.|

 If you are hunting in DMA2 this fall, please be aware of the following:

-Whole deer carcasses and certain carcass parts from deer killed in DMA2 cannot be legally transported out of DMA2.
+Whole deer carcasses and carcass parts containing brain and spinal cord tissue from deer killed in DMA2 cay be transported anywhere within DMA1 and DMA2.
 Click here for more details on carcass transport.

 Deer heads + 4 inches of neck from a deer harvested at any time during the season in DMA2 may be brought to a CWD deer head drop site for voluntary testing.
 Hunting in a DMA does not guarantee that you will harvest a CWD-positive deer but it does make it more likely when compared to hunting elsewhere in Virginia.
 The Centers for Disease Prevention and Control recommends that all deer harvested in an area known to be CWD-positive be tested prior to consumption.
 If you would like to get a deer harvested in DMA2 tested for CWD at any time during the deer hunting season, bring the deer head plus 4 inches of neck to any of the Department CWD deer head drop sites for free CWD testing.
 See the following websites for more details: